KDE/heaptrack/README.md

 ![heaptrack_gui allocations chart page](screenshots/gui_allocations_chart.png?raw=true "heaptrack_gui allocations chart page")

-The highly recommended way to analyze a heap prfile is by using the `heaptrack_gui` tool.
+The highly recommended way to analyze a heap profile is by using the `heaptrack_gui` tool.
 It depends on Qt 5 and KF 5 to graphically visualize the recorded data.
 It features:

 - a summary page of the data